-An employee can purchase life insurance coverage for his/her spouse and dependent child(ren).
-The employee pays for the cost of this coverage through payroll deductions.
-The optional spouse's and children's coverage available is:
+A Faculty Member can purchase life insurance coverage for their spouse and dependent child(ren).
+The Faculty Member pays for the cost of this coverage through payroll deductions.
+The optional spouse's and child(ren)'s coverage available is:

 - up to \$500,000 of spouse's optional life insurance coverage in units of \$10,000 - up to \$15,000 of children's optional life insurance coverage in units of \$5,000